 I haven’t ended this project, at least not just yet.
 I have a set of shoots to conclude in the works.
-And other parts of it will be folded into my PhD research.
+And other parts of it will be folded into aspects of research I conduct.

-I have many unpublished images for Gnosis but over time I began to focus on the landscape where that spiritual shift Gnosis triggered in me was based and it became something fictional and at the same time psychogeographic.
-Gnosis for me became a project about turbulent change in fact, perhaps spiritual change.
-And as I changed so did the UK and I wanted to capture that rupture.
+I have many unpublished images for Gnosis but over time I began to focus on the landscape where that mystic shift Gnosis triggered in me was based and it became something fictional and at the same time psychogeographic.
+Gnosis for me became a project about turbulent change.
+And as I changed psychologically so did the UK at the same time and I wanted to capture that rupture.

-There are enough images now for a book to be released however I just need to find the right funding/publisher and perhaps the right essayist to team up with as I’d like an alternative take to my own alongside the images (and more coherent).
+There are enough images now for a book to be released however I just need to find the right funding/publisher and perhaps the right essayist to team up with as I’d like an alternative take to my own alongside the images (by someone more coherent perhaps).
 And the reality is, since that shift, catalysed by a nasty and emotionally vicious break up, I did lose an awful lot of confidence in sharing new work.
-However, with help and emotional support from Kaveh (my partner) and Ephyra (my long-term model and friend) I have carried on, but it’s taken a lot to do so.
+However, with help and emotional support from Kaveh (my partner) and Ephyra (my long-term friend and model) I have carried on, but it’s taken a lot to do so.

 The dark night of my soul so-to-speak came and left a mark on my personality, I feel a lot of that psychotic break on my part was poured into Gnosis as a project, and as a result it is heavy, laden with an energy of change.
 A pregnancy.
 Which is why this move to a new project is *so* important to me.
 It is not only a new start, it’s the start of what I was always meant to move forward towards as an artist and person.